Translate this page

 Ref code: 1776-MSIAU-230315

-How does it work?
+How does a contraceptive implant work?

 The contraceptive implant stops pregnancy by releasing a small but constant amount of a progestogen hormone (like one of the hormones made in the ovaries).
 This stops the ovaries from releasing an egg each month.
 It also thickens the mucus/fluid at the cervix (opening to the uterus/womb) so that sperm cannot get through to meet an egg

-How effective is it?
+How effective is a contraceptive implant?

 The contraceptive implant is 99.95% effective – that is, if 1,000 people used it for a year, it is unlikely one of them might become pregnant.
-It is the most reliable contraception available and is much more reliable than the contraceptive pill as there is no need for you to remember to take a pill every day.
+It is the most reliable contraception available in Australia and is much more reliable than the contraceptive pill as there is no need for you to remember to take a pill every day.
 No contraceptive is 100% effective.

 Will it work immediately?